vijender-singh/R-Basics-Class-lectures/Data-Import.md

 ### Data Import/export

 `read.csv` or `read.table` are 2 important functions available in base R to read **.csv** and **.txt** files.
-These are the most commanly used functions for reading in niological datasets unless the data is read from database servers.
+These are the most commanly used functions for reading in biological datasets unless the data is read from database servers.

 **SYNTAX**
 ```R